-After a checkout period, LightSail 2 opens its hinged solar arrays and unrolls four, tape measure-like sail booms, which pull the spacecraft's four triangular sails from storage.
-The sail deployment sequence takes roughly two minutes.
+After a checkout period of a few days, LightSail 2 opens its hinged solar arrays.
+About a day later, it unrolls four, tape measure-like sail booms, which pull the spacecraft's 4 triangular sails from storage.
+The sail deployment sequence takes roughly 2 minutes.

 LightSail 2 will then begin swinging its solar sails into and away from the Sun's rays as it circles the Earth, giving the spacecraft enough thrust to raise its orbit (technically, the orbit semi-major axis) by several hundred meters per day.
-This portion of the mission will last one month.
+This portion of the mission will last 1 month.

 Josh Spradling / The Planetary Society

 LightSail 2 orbital raising

 LightSail 2 makes 90-degree turns to gradually raise the semi-major axis of its orbit by several hundred meters per day.